Halfway through LaunchU!

 Real Boy Digital is also a student-and-alum team focused on the arts.
 Launched in 2013 by Myles Emmons and Devin Frenze, RBD is "a visual consulting group that utilizes digital media to enhance live events.
 We create projections that respond to audio and human interaction to provide a cohesive interplay between sight and sound."
 In other words, all those cool videos that are displayed behind performers at live performances?
 This is the next generation--the images are responsive both to the music and to human control, and are scalable for any event or venue.

 There are fifteen more ventures represented at LaunchU--take a look at them here.
 For the next week and a half, the participants will continue to ideate on their business models, review their budgets and marketing materials, and hone their pitches for the final pitch competition on January 31.
-If you're on campus, join us in Clonick Hall starting at 10:00 AM, or watch live-streaming at our website.
+If you're on campus, join us in Clonick Hall starting at 10:00 AM, or watch live-streaming at our webpage.